voedger/voedger-internals/server/apiv2/read-doc.md

 | pkg, table | string | identifies a table (document or record) |
 | id | int64 | ID of a document or record |

+The following [query constraints](query-constraints.md) can be used:

+- include (respects permission on reading from the table or a container)
+- keys

 ### Result

 | Code | Description | Body
 | --- | --- | --- |
 | 200 | OK | CDoc/WDoc/CRecord/WRecord object |